-For-Profit Businesses, as eligible under applicable activity
+• For-Profit Businesses, as eligible under applicable activity

-All applicants must are encouraged to seek demonstrate community support for proposed projects.
-This may include: Community support can be evidenced with documentation of consultation with the local municipality (ies) in which the project area and persons of benefit reside, letter(s) of support from community organizations or leaders representing the project area and persons of benefit, or through instruments such as formalized consortia or executed memoranda of agreement (MOA).
-All applicants will be required to submit an operations and maintenance plan in order to qualify.
+All applicants are encouraged to seek community support for proposed projects.
+Community support can be evidenced with documentation of consultation with the local municipality (ies) in which the project area and persons of benefit reside, letter(s) of support from community organizations or leaders representing the project area and persons of benefit, or through instruments such as formalized consortia or executed memoranda of agreement (MOA).
+All applicants will be required to submit an operations and maintenance plan to qualify.